 • Flexibility: PLA is a stiff plastic, meaning it has a low flexural strength compared to other plastics, especially flexible ones such as TPU.
 Additionally, as we’ve mentioned, PLA is brittle.
 Instead of bending, it usually snaps and breaks.

 • Chemical resistance: PLA isn’t soluble in solvents such as acetone or isopropyl alcohol and, overall, PLA plastic is a chemically resistant and stable material.
-However, you can still use more powerful solvents such as dichloromethane and mixtures like XTC3D to dissolve or layer-smooth PLA parts.
+However, you can still use solvents such as ethyl acetate and mixtures like XTC3D to dissolve or layer-smooth PLA parts.

 Back to Contents